Adaptive MFA

 High-Risk Login (Blocked)

-- An email alert is sent to the user and tenant admins
+- An email alert is sent to the user and organization admins.

 Impossible Travel Detection

-One of the most powerful adaptive auth features.
-LumoAuth detects when a user's login locations indicate physically impossible travel:
+LumoAuth detects when a user's login locations indicate physically impossible travel.

 Example: User logs in from New York at 2:00 PM, then from London at 2:30 PM.
-Since it's impossible to travel 3,400 miles in 30 minutes, this triggers a high-risk alert.
+Since it is impossible to travel 3,400 miles in 30 minutes, this triggers a high-risk alert.

 How It Works

-- Given the time difference, it determines if the travel speed is realistic
+- Given the time difference, it determines if the implied travel speed is realistic.

-- If the implied speed exceeds a threshold (e.g., 500 mph), it's flagged as impossible travel
+- If the implied speed exceeds a threshold (e.g., 500 mph), it is flagged as impossible travel.

 Configuration